Godfrey Hewitt Mobility Award

 The evolution of body condition-dependent dispersal

-Applicant: Celina Baines, University of Toronto, Mississauga, Canada
+Applicant: Celina Baines, University of Toronto, Mississauga, CA

 Deciphering the expression-fitness landscape across genes and environments

-Applicant: Inês Fragata, Instituto Gulbenkian da Ciência (IGC), Oeiras, Portugal
+Applicant: Inês Fragata, Instituto Gulbenkian da Ciência (IGC), Oeiras, PT

 Funding provided: 1980 €